Helen Thompson Sunday

-Helen Amelia Thompson Sunday (June 25, 1868 – February 20, 1957) was the wife of Billy Sunday, an indefatigable organizer of his huge evangelistic campaigns during the first decades of the twentieth century and, eventually, an evangelistic speaker in her own right.
+Helen Amelia Thompson Sunday (June 25, 1868 – February 20, 1957) was the wife of Billy Sunday, a tireless organizer of his huge evangelistic campaigns during the first decades of the twentieth century and, eventually, an evangelistic speaker in her own right.

 Early life and marriage

 Helen Sunday, called "Nell" or "Ma" by her husband, was born to William and Ellen Binnie Thompson in Dundee, Illinois.
 Her father, a prosperous businessman and a staunch Presbyterian of Scottish heritage, moved the family to Chicago in 1869.

 As a teenager, Nell taught a Sunday School class at Jefferson Park Presbyterian Church, and by eighteen, she had been made supervisor of the Intermediate Department and was an influential member of the Christian Endeavor Society, the Presbyterian youth organization.
 Recognizing her executive abilities, her father sent her to business college, although her mother objected to such "unladylike" pursuits.

 According to an oft-repeated story, Helen said that she had met Billy Sunday at a church social shortly after his conversion to Christianity.
 William Thompson at first objected to the noted White Stockings baseball player becoming the suitor of his daughter.
 Nevertheless, he softened, and the couple was married in the Thompson home on September 5, 1888.
 The Sundays had four children: Helen Edith (1890), George Marquis (1892), William Ashley Jr. (1901) and Paul Thompson (1907).